Spanish Healthcare

 Turo Parc Medical Centre

-The Turo Parc Medical Centre is also a very good resource for visitors and expats.
+The Turo Parc Medical Centre is good example of a clinic with a focus for foreign visitors and expats to Barcelona.
 The staff there speak many different languages and you can have treatment whether you have health insurance or not.